Islamic Society of North America

 The Islamic Society of North America (ISNA) is a non-profit Muslim religious organization based in the United States and serving North America.
 It provides a number of programs and services to North America's Muslim communities and broader societies.
 ISNA holds an annual convention that is generally regarded as the largest regulated gathering of Muslims in the United States.
 It is headquartered in Plainfield, Indiana.
-The organization has been subject to various controversies throughout its existence that have been largely discredited.
+The organization has been subject to various controversies throughout its existence.

 History

 Founding

 ISNA traces its origins to a meeting of a group of international students at the University of Illinois Urbana-Champaign in 1963, during which the Muslim Students Association was formed.
 ISNA regards the MSA's 1963 convention at the University of Illinois Urbana-Champaign as its first one.

 Headquarters

 In 1963, the MSA invited Pakistani-Canadian architect Dr. Gulzar Haider to design a headquarters mosque for the Plainfield society.
 Haider "eschewed minarets, domes and other hallmarks of Islamic architecture to focus on geometry."
 In 1981, the mosque was completed, featuring "prayer space, a library, and administrative offices."
 It was in use by the following year.

 The present-day ISNA was founded in 1982 through a joint effort of four organizations: The Muslim Students Association of the US and Canada (The MSA), Islamic Medical Association (IMA), the Association of Muslim Social Scientists (AMSS), and the Association of Muslim Scientists and Engineers (AMSE) - to create a community-oriented organization due to the changing nature of the growing Muslim community.
 Many of the leaders of these four founding organizations took on roles in the newly formed ISNA.
 In 1983, ISNA's multi-million dollar headquarters was completed in Plainfield, Indiana, using funds raised in part from international sources.